wpswings/mwb-bookings-for-woocommerce/README.txt

 == WORDPRESS BOOKINGS PLUGIN COMPATIBILITIES ==
+* WooCommerce bookings plugin is compatible with [**Upsell Funnel Builder**](https://wordpress.org/plugins/upsell-order-bump-offer-for-woocommerce/).
+This allows admins to upsell booking-related items or whatever best suits the requirements of their online booking business.
 * WooCommerce Bookings plugin is compatible with [**Return Refund and Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**WooCommerce RMA For Return Refund & Exchange**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-bookings-org&utm_medium=bookings-org-page&utm_campaign=rma-pro-plugin).
 This will help the customers in receiving the overdue reimbursement or refunds easily using the WooCommerce bookings plugin.

 * The Bookings for WooCommerce is compatible with WordPress Multilingual i.e. WPML plugin and Multisite.